 B.) Relevance and specificity

-- What specific region, people, or time you concentrated on?
+- What specific region, people, or time do you concentrate on?

-- Which aspects of the issue do you think that cannot be handled?
+- Which aspects of the issue do you think cannot be handled?

 - What could be a result if a specific issue is not resolved?